Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Introduction

 \section{Introduction}

-Throughout this paper, all maps between topological spaces will be taken to be continuous and all diagrams commutative unless otherwise stated.
-The symbol $H_q(-)$ will be used to denote the $q^{th}$ \textit{rational} homology group of $-$.

-\subsection{Background and Statement of Main Result}
+\subsection{Background and statement of main result}

-A Riemann surface is a pair $(F_g,J)$ where $F_g\subset \mathbb{R}^\infty$ is a smooth oriented surface of genus $g$ embedded in $\mathbb{R}^\infty$, and $J$ is a complex structure on $F_g$ which agrees with given the orientation on $F_g$.
-Write $\mathcal{J}_g$ for the space of such complex structures on $F_g$; a description of the topology of $\mathcal{J}_g$ is postponed to~\textsection\ref{sec:topology-of-J}.
-Also shown in~\textsection\ref{sec:topology-of-J} is the contractibility of $\mathcal{J}_g$.
+A Riemann surface is a pair $(F_g,J)$ where $F_g\subset \mathbb{R}^\infty$ is a smooth oriented surface of genus $g$ embedded in Euclidean space, and $J$ is a complex structure on $F_g$ which agrees with the given orientation on $F_g$.
+Write $\mathcal{J}_g$ for the space of such complex structures on $F_g$; a description of the topology of $\mathcal{J}_g$ is postponed to~\textsection\ref{sec:topology-of-J} where it is also shown to be contractible.